 Sarah Picard Taylor provides you with five ideas to get K - 2 writers writing when they find themselves stuck.

-So often, we run into students who say, “I don’t know what to write about.”
+So often, we run into students who say, "I don't know what to write about."
 We work to help them develop topics.
 We make lists of writing ideas.
-We encourage … Continue Reading Topic Choice
+We encourage them to explore writing territories.
+They find possible stories.
+What I've been realizing lately is often my topic choice has more to do with what… Continue reading Topic Choice

-If you’re looking for information about a specific topic or a post you’ve seen in the past, you may want to use the search box in the top right corner, … Continue Reading Looking for Something?
+If you're looking for information about a specific topic or a post you've seen in the past, you may want to use the search box in the top right corner, just under our header.
+Also, if you're interested in the kinds of topics we're currently writing about, you may want to check posts from this… Continue reading Looking for Something?

 Ruth and I have were recently talking about the truth in our writing.
 We both recognized that honesty matters when we write.
-Writing is empty and vacant without the expression … Continue Reading The Truth is what matters when we write.
+Writing is empty and vacant without the expression of honest emotions, isn't it?
+Yesterday, when I met up with my former student, Elaine, and her family we talked about having writing territories and… Continue reading The Truth is what matters when we write.
 (The “T” is capitalized for a reason.)